MaciejPiernik/ibd/README.md

 That's why, we're starting with the problem of drug response prediction.

 ## Current status
+I'm currently on a [side quest](#sq), explorint the hydrogen peroxide hypothesis of UC.

 So far, I've found ~2500 samples of expression data from mucosal biopsies of IBD patients, spanning across 32 datasets and 13 different platforms (see [Datsets](#datasets)).
 All of the datasets collected so far are from the Gene Expression Omnibus (GEO).
 To analyze this data together, I've implemented a data processing pipeline for 3 platforms and several datasets, allowing me to play around with ~1k samples.